-(1) With the examinations in the Masters programme 'Microbiology', students prove to have acquired a deeper knowledge of the subject matters of microbiology, and to be able to apply and implement their new knowledge.
+(1) With the examinations in the master's programme 'Evolution, Ecology and Systematics', students prove to have acquired a deeper knowledge of the subject matters, and to be able to apply and implement their new knowledge.
 They thus prove to have the necessary expertise and skills to work in their profession.